-Each grant is an award of in-kind professional services and equipment rental for up to six months from IMBA and Eco Counter.
+Each grant award includes in-kind professional services and equipment rental for up to six months from IMBA and Eco Counter.

 All communities interested in applying for a Trails Count grant must submit a completed application.
 Incomplete applications will not be accepted.

-Calls may be scheduled with some applicants to further discuss their proposals.
+Calls may be scheduled with some applicants to discuss their proposals further.
 If selected for a call, please do not consider this as approval for a grant.

-Each awardee will be connected with Eco Counter professionals who will coordinate program details, software training and hardware installation.
+Each awardee will be connected with Eco Counter professionals coordinating program details, software training, and hardware installation.